Tim Ferguson: Early career

 Ferguson performing with the Doug Anthony All Stars in 1994.

 Ferguson's first major appearance was as a member of the musical comedy trio Doug Anthony All Stars, along with Richard Fidler and Paul McDermott, on the UK Channel 4 television show Friday Night Live, Viva Cabaret, 'DAAS Love' (BBC), where they quickly gained a following.
 DAAS starred in Australian comedy television show, The Big Gig.
 This was soon followed by their sci-fi sitcom DAAS Kapital.

 In 1995–96, Ferguson appeared in Funky Squad on ABC Television.

-He hosted the Logie Award-winning series Don't Forget Your Toothbrush on the Nine Network.
+In 1995 he co-hosted, with Wendy Mooney, the Logie Award-winning series Don't Forget Your Toothbrush on the Nine Network.
 In 1998 he hosted the pilot for Little Aussie Battlers.

 Ferguson's novel, Left, Right and Centre: A Tale of Greed, Sex and Power was published by Penguin in 1997.

 Ferguson starred in Australian commercials advertising the video game console Nintendo 64.

 He co-wrote and hosted eight series and twelve one-hour specials of his comedy clip show Unreal TV.

 He was creator, co-writer and co-producer of the sitcom Shock Jock with Marc Gracie and Chris Thompson.

 Ferguson wrote a comedic alternative to the Australian Constitution Preamble, published by The Sydney Morning Herald in 1999, ending with the words "We are girt by sea and pissed by lunchtime.
 And even though we might seem a racist, closed-minded, sports-obsessed little People, at least we're better than the Kiwis.
 Now bugger off, we're sleeping".